sameer7483/Image-Search-Using-Convolutional-Neural-Network/README.md

                     x = self.fc3(x)
                     return x

-* Define a Loss function and optimizer
+### Define a Loss function and optimizer
+  Cross Entropy Loss was used as the criterion with Adam as the optimizer and learning rate of 0.001.

+                    criterion = nn.CrossEntropyLoss()
+                    optimizer = optim.Adam(net.parameters(), lr=0.001)

-* Train the network
+### Train the network
+  The network was trained over an epoch cycle of 100, performing the backward propagation and updating the weights to get the optimized result on each output of forward propagation.

+                     for epoch in range(100):  # loop over the dataset multiple times

+                         running_loss = 0.0
+                         for i, data in enumerate(trainloader, 0):
+                             # get the inputs
+                             inputs, labels = data

+                             # wrap them in Variable
+                             inputs, labels = Variable(inputs), Variable(labels)

+                             # zero the parameter gradients
+                             optimizer.zero_grad()

+                             # forward + backward + optimize
+                             outputs = net(inputs)
+                             loss = criterion(outputs, labels)
+                             loss.backward()
+                             optimizer.step()

+                             # print statistics
+                             running_loss += loss.data[0]
+                             if i % 2000 == 1999:    # print every 2000 mini-batches
+                                 print('[%d, %5d] loss: %.3f' %
+                                       (epoch + 1, i + 1, running_loss / 2000))
+                                 running_loss = 0.0

+                     print('Finished Training')

-* Test the network on the test data
+* Test the network on the test data:
+  The model was tested on the test data and the final result of 98% accuracy was obtained using this model.